Comment on page

 Onboard users to dApps without wallet and KYC friction points

-Current onboarding to dApps with wallets is an intimidating and time-consuming flow decreasing conversions by up to 64%.
-Threely lets dApps onboard users instantly to dApps without the friction point of connecting a wallet using an extension or a crypto wallet at hand.
-Threely enables users to authenticate and share their reusable zkKYC securely using decentralized logins with their Threely addresses.
+To address this, Threely offers a solution that allows dApps to instantly onboard users without requiring them to connect a wallet through an extension or have a crypto wallet readily available.
+Threely enables users to authenticate and share their reusable zkKYC information securely through decentralized logins using their Threely addresses.

 Tell us about your project, and ask us any technical questions you have.